Kauswagan: Settlement

 Initially and before Spain Invasion and later American invasion, most people living in Kauswagan are Maranao Tribe.
-A folk story from the elders said that during Spain's occupation, some of the leaders from the interior areas of Lanao del Norte usually crossed the beaches of now the Municipality of Kolambogan to the beaches of now Ozamis City.
+A folk story from the elders said that during Spain's occupation, some of the leaders from the interior areas of Lanao del Norte usually crossed the beaches of now the Municipality of Kolambugan to the beaches of now Ozamiz City.
 By boat, they captured some of the people living on the other side of the sea and enslaved most of these captured people; these people were called Bisaya in Maranaw.

 There was also a story about the Mutia family in Zamboanga del Norte and Misamis Occidental, which initially came from the interior area of Lanao and is even now still retold by elders.
 Since the ancestors of the Mutia family in Zamboanga del Norte and Misamis Occidental lifted a small book hanging in the center of the house and said to the children the forbidden and do not even touch of even open the book.
 According to the claim, after many years, when somebody opened the book, they saw writing but an unfamiliar Language.
 Some say they look like Arabic letters, which could be the Jawi script.

 In extended living and social process and sometimes in 1935 – 1944, under the National Land Settlement Administration (NLSA), During the Commonwealth Government, there was a House Representatives proposal to take land from the Island of Mindanao to use for settlement to help the Commonwealth Government, but in opposition of Congressman Datu Salipada Khalid Pendatun; The proposal was approved and signed by President Manuel L. Quezon.
 The settlers were composed of people who knew about Agriculture, Engineering, and Farming.